DDieterich/ODBCapture/docs/Capturing-Self-Build.md

 **Avoid errors granting permisions on a view that has errors**

 If views are part of a complex depedency network, they can be very difficult to load in the correct sequence.
-If a view error occurs during installation, it may not be possible to install the associated grants.
+If a view error occurs during a database build, it may not be possible to create the associated grants.
 This problem has been resolved in ODBCapture using the [ORA-01720: "WORKAROUND" at ASK TOM](https://asktom.oracle.com/pls/apex/f?p=100:11:0::::P11_QUESTION_ID:43253832697675#2653213300346351987)